adarshms444/PowerBI_DashBoard_SalesPulse_360/README.md

 - The USA leads in total sales.
 - Products like *Prunes*, *Apple rings*, and *Banana chips* top the sales charts.
 - Sales spike in Q2 and Q4 of the year.
-- Vikram Choudhary and Bilal Hussein are top sales performers by revenue.
+- Sidharth Singh and Arjun Sharma are top sales performers by revenue.

 ---